samjonester/dotfiles/README.md

 git clone https://github.com/Shopify/dotfiles-starter-template.git ~/dotfiles
 ```

+- how to pull from original template, vs push to your own personal version

 --------------
 The `core` directory contains the framework scripts.
 Don't alter these unless you want to leave the upgrade path and
 do your own thing.